markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthCode.md

 ### -Duration
 `RedditOAuthDuration` option for determining the validity period of the Access Token. the default is `Permanent` which will issue an OAuth Refresh Token along with the OAuth Access Token which can be used to request subsequent Access Tokens without the user needing to authorize the application.

-`Temporary` will allow for requesing OAuth Access Tokens that will expire in 1 hour and will not be renewable.
+`Temporary` will allow for requesting OAuth Access Tokens that will expire in 1 hour and will not be renewable.

 ```yaml
 Type: RedditOAuthDuration